TomSpencerLondon/digital-cloud/2-aws-iam-advanced-practice.md

 1. Create an IAM user for testing purposes
 2. Attach an inline policy with the permissions below
 3. Launch an Amazon EC2 instance
-4. Add a tag to the instance (modify the user name): Owner=YOUR-TEST-USER-NAME
+4. Add a tag to the instance (modify the user name): Owner=my-test-user
 5. Log in as the test user and attempt to start and stop the instance
 6. Delete the tag and test again